Amy Winehouse - Biography

 By David Downs

 UK pop, R&B and soul vocalist Amy Winehouse intoxicated the early 21st century music world with her second album, Back To Black (2006 Universal).
 The album went quintuple-platinum and garnered the young, troubled star six Grammy Nominations and five Grammy Awards in one night, including Record Of The Year and Song Of The Year for the profane, soulful hit “Rehab.”
 Born in Southgate, London in 1983, Winehouse debuted in 2003 with Frank (2003 Island) before recruiting famed soul revivalist band the Dap-Kings to fuse a '50s/'60s girl group and '70s soul vibe to her raw, north London accent and deeply personal, often brutal lyrics of loss and substance abuse.
 The result changed the course of pop music in 2007.
-As of 2008, Winehouse is worth an estimated ten million pounds, among the richest UK musicians under 30, and is reportedly battling drug addiction and numerous legal issues while ostensibly recording a follow-up to the star-crossed Back to Black.
+As of 2008, Winehouse was worth an estimated ten million pounds, among the richest UK musicians under 30.

 Born Amy Jade Winehouse on September 14, 1983 in the Southgate Area of North London, her father Mitchell Winehouse drove a taxi, and mother Janis was a pharmacist.
-She is the second child behind her brother, Alex.
+She was the second child behind her brother, Alex.
 The Jewish family was musical, with Janis' side of the family playing jazz as session musicians and Amy's parents raising her on Dinah Washington, Ella Fitzgerald and Frank Sinatra.
 At age nine, Winehouse parents divorced and Janis received custody of Amy and Alex.
-The experience no doubt hurt Amy, as she was (and still is) very much a “daddy's girl” according to interviews and the tattoo on her left shoulder.
-Sociological studies show that divorced children are more likely to have abandonment issues, substance abuse and relationship problems, and her adult life would seem to bear that out.
+The experience no doubt hurt Amy, as she was very much a “daddy's girl” according to interviews and the tattoo on her left shoulder.
+Sociological studies show that divorced children are more likely to have abandonment issues, substance abuse and relationship problems, and her adult life seemd to bear that out.

 At age eleven, inspired by Salt 'n' Peppa, she founded a short-lived rap group named Sweet 'n' Sour before she attended the Sylvia Young Theatre School.
 A strong-willed, odd child, she took to the guitar by age thirteen and began writing songs.
 Expelled from Sylvia Young for a nose-piercing and a bad attitude, Winehouse soon got her first tattoo at age fifteen and began experimenting with other associated recreational activities of her cohorts.
 After a stint singing with a jazz band, her sometimes boyfriend and soul singer Taylor James sent her demo to an A&R person and she was soon signed to Island Universal.